John Stephenson (coachbuilder)

-John G. Stephenson (1809 in County Armagh, Ireland - 1893 in New Rochelle, N.Y.), an American coachbuilder, invented and patented the first streetcar to run on rails in the United States.
+John G. Stephenson (1809 in County Armagh, Ireland - 1893 in New Rochelle, New York, United States), an American coachbuilder, invented and patented the first streetcar to run on rails in the United States.
 Stephenson also designed the New York and Harlem Railroad which was formally opened on 26 November 1832.
 Twelve days later a horse-drawn streetcar built at Stephenson's works and named John Mason after the president of the railroad company, started the public service.
 Stephenson is therefore remembered as the creator of the tramway.
-Stephenson was the great-grandfather of Alan Stephenson Boyd, the first United States Secretary of Transportation.
+Stephenson was the great-grandfather of Alan Stephenson Boyd, the first United States secretary of transportation.

 Life

 John Stephenson emigrated to the United States from Ireland with his parents, James and Grace Stephenson, when he was two years old.
 After attending public schools in New York City, he completed his education at the Wesleyan University in Middletown, Connecticut.
 At the age of 19, he became an apprentice to Abram Brower, the pioneer of the Broadway stage lines.

-Stephenson died at his summer home in New Rochelle, New York in 1893.
+Stephenson died at his summer home in New Rochelle, New York, in 1893.